jantman/biweeklybudget/docs/source/development.rst

 The sample data used for acceptance tests is defined in ``biweeklybudget/tests/fixtures/sampledata.py``.
-This data can be loaded by `setting up the environment <_getting_started.setup>` and then using the ``loaddata`` entrypoint (the following values for options are actually the defaults, but are shown for clarity:
+This data can be loaded by `setting up the environment <_getting_started.setup>` and then using the ``loaddata`` entrypoint (the following values for options are actually the defaults, but are shown for clarity):

 .. code-block:: bash

     loaddata -m biweeklybudget.tests.fixtures.sampledata -c SampleDataLoader

+This entrypoint will **drop all tables and data** and then load fresh data from the specified class.

 If you wish, you can copy ``biweeklybudget/tests/fixtures/sampledata.py`` to your `customization package <_getting_started.customization>` and edit it to load your own